Unions up the pressure over Sats

 By joining forces, the three unions hope to present a strong case to the testing review and up the pressure on Mr Gove to scrap Sats and abolish primary school league tables.

-The tests have already been abolished in Wales and Northern Ireland and have never been taken in Scotland.'Clinging on'
+The tests have already been abolished in Wales and Northern Ireland and have never been taken in Scotland.

 Mary Bousted, general secretary of the ATL, said: "Despite the overwhelming evidence about the damaging effects of the key stage 2 tests, the government appears to be clinging on to them limpet-like.